-Construct and Analyze parallel algorithms with an understanding of the cost Analyze models associated with the underlying parallel interconnection network.
+On the successful completion of the course, students will be able to Construct and Analyze parallel algorithms with an understanding of the Analyze cost models associated with the underlying parallel interconnection network.
 (CO1)

-Apply the notion of cost, speed-up, efficiency and scalability to analyze Parallel Analyze algorithms and distinguish between candidate parallel algorithms to choose the most appropriate algorithm for solving the problem at hand.
+Apply the notion of cost, speed-up, efficiency and scalability to analyze Analyze Parallel algorithms and distinguish between candidate parallel algorithms to choose the most appropriate algorithm for solving the problem at hand.
 (CO2)

-Construct parallel algorithms for problems by applying algorithm design techniques like divide-and-conquer, pipelining and to subsequently analyze their Analyze asymptotic efficiency.
+Construct parallel algorithms for problems by applying algorithm design Analyze techniques like divide-and-conquer, pipelining and to subsequently analyze their asymptotic efficiency.
 (CO3)

-Construct pseudo-code for parallel algorithms to solve well-known problems like matrix operations, solving equations and graph based computation problems.
-Apply (CO4)
+Construct pseudo-code for parallel algorithms to solve well-known Apply problems like matrix operations, solving equations and graph based computation problems.
+(CO4)

-Construct implementations of parallel algorithms on top of parallel programming frameworks like MPI, OpenMP.
+Construct implementations of parallel algorithms on top of parallel Apply programming frameworks like MPI, OpenMP.
 (CO5)

-COs PO1 PO2 PO3 PO4 PO5 PO6 P07 PO8 PO9 PO10 PO11
+COs PO1 PO2 PO3 PO4 PO5 P06 P07 PO8 PO9 PO10 PO11

 CO1 S S S М

 CO2 S S S М

 CO3 S S S М

 CO4 S М М L

 CO5 S М М L S М М L L М М

-Bloom's Category ontinuou ssment 1 Terminal Examination
+Bloom's Category Continuous Assessment Tests Terminal Examination

 1 2 3

 Remember 10 5 5 10

 Understand 15 15 15 30

 Apply 20 20 15 30

 Analyze 5 10 15 30

 Evaluate 0 0 0 0

 Create 0 0 0 0

-- 1. State the worst case time complexity and cost of performing matrix transpose using a shuffle-connected computer. - 2.
+- 1. State the worst case time complexity and cost of performing matrix transpose using a shuffleconnected computer. - 2.
 Paraphrase a parallel algorithm to perform mesh transpose. - 3.
-A q-dimensional cube connected SIMD computer with n = 2^q processors P0, P1, ..., Pn-1 is given.
+A q-dimensional cube connected SIMD computer with $n = 2^q$ processors P0, P1, ..., Pn-1 is given.
 Each processor Pi holds a datum xi.
-Construct a parallel algorithm to replace x0 with x0+x1+ ... + xn-1 and analyze its time complexity and cost.
+Construct a parallel algorithm to replace x0 with x0+x1+...+xn-1 and analyze its time complexity and cost.

 - 1. State the difference between EREW and CREW SM SIMD computers. - 2.
 State the desirable properties of a parallel algorithm with respect to the no. of processors. - 3.
 A satellite picture is represented as an n x n array of pixels each taking an integer value between 0 and 9, thus providing various gray levels.
 It is required to smooth the picture, that is the value of pixel (i,j) is to be replaced by the average of its value and those of its eight neighbors.
 Illustrate a special purpose parallel architecture to solve this problem.
-Assume that m the number of processors available is less than n2 the no. of pixels.
+Assume that m the number of processors available is less than n^2 the no. of pixels.
 Construct two different implementations of the smoothing process and analyze their running times. - 4.
 Analyze the suitability of each of the SM SIMD models to solve the systems of linear equations using a parallel algorithm